cpoole/helpers/README.md

 # scripts
-basic scripts for my computer
+basic scripts for my computer.
+All scripts are executable and symlinked to /usr/local/bin/